Wilbur K. Woo Greater China Business Series

 LEARN MORE ABOUT THE 2022 SERIES

-Latin American Business Conference
+Latin American Business Series

 The Center for Global Management partners with the Latin American Business Association (LABA) to invite prominent and influential private- and public-sector leaders, including UCLA Anderson alumni, to engage with students through interactive conversations that address the region’s important and influential role in the global economy.
 Speakers share experiences, insights and forecasts on the economic, political and social prospects for the region and discuss career, business and investment opportunities.
-For recent highlights in this series, please visit >>

 Academic and Research Conferences